May 2025 Fraser Valley Real Estate Board Statistics – May brings much-needed lift to Fraser Valley housing market

 Apartments: At $532,700 the Benchmark price for an FVREB apartment/condo decreased 0.9 per cent compared to April 2025 and decreased 4.0 per cent compared to May 2024.

-1. Areas covered by the Association of Interior REALTORS® Market Statistics include: Central/North Okanagan, Shuswap/ Revelstoke, South Okanagan/ South Peace River Statistics for Related Areas Vancouver Real Estate Stats Fraser Valley Real Estate Stats Victoria Real Estate Stats Statistics from Recent Months November 2022 Okanagan Real Estate Stats October 2022 Okanagan Real…
+1. Areas covered by the Association of Interior REALTORS® Market Statistics include: Central/North Okanagan, Shuswap/ Revelstoke, South Okanagan/ South Peace River Statistics for Related Areas Vancouver Real Estate Stats Fraser Valley Real Estate Stats Victoria Real Estate Stats Statistics from Recent Months December 2021 Okanagan Real Estate Stats November 2021 Okanagan Real Estate Stats…